tribalmedia/photocollagemaker/README.md

 # Collage Photo Maker

-A library help you to collage your images and it extremely easy to use.
+Collage Photo Maker is a simple and easy-to-use library that allows you to create a wonderful collage from many images.

 ## Getting Started